-Driver Authorization Cards will cost $22.25 plus an additional $25 testing fee if tests are required.
+Driver Authorization Cards cost $22.25 plus an additional $25 testing fee if tests are required.
 Retests are $10 each.

 All applicants take a vision test.
 A written and drive test will be required if you have never been licensed in the U.S. Tests may be waived if you hold a current U.S. driver's license.
 See Testing.

 There are only two differences between a DAC and a standard Nevada license.
-A DAC will state "Not Valid for Identification" in the top portion.
+A DAC will state "Not Valid for ID" in the top portion.
 The blue banner will state "Driver Authorization Card" rather than "Driver License."
 The appearance is otherwise identical.

 Check with the Highway Patrol or other law enforcement agency in each area where you will drive.
 The American Association of Motor Vehicle Administrators has ruled that the DAC driving privilege should be valid in other states under national compacts and reciprocal agreements.
 However, each state or jurisdiction may set its own policies.
-Please check with law enforcement before you travel.

 Yes.
 Nevada law requires residents of this state to surrender any out-of-state license or ID card in order to obtain a Nevada license or DAC.
-We will stamp "VOID" on the card and return it to you to use until your new DAC arrives in the mail.
+We will punch "VOID" on the card and return it to you to use until your new DAC arrives in the mail.